mui/toolpad/docs/data/toolpad/connecting-to-datasources/queries.md

 # Queries

 <p class="description">
     Toolpad allows us to easily connect to external data sources and render dynamic data.
-The easiest way to do so is to create a new <b>QUERY</b> which can be used to fetch data
+The easiest way to do so is to create a new <b>QUERY</b> which can be used to fetch data.
 </p>

 1. Locate `ADD QUERY` button in the `Properties editor` on the right